7 Informative Speaking

 Be Novel

 Another strategy to use in informative speaking is to entice your listeners with novelty.
-Know your audience (see Chapter 4) and then craft information in such a way to rouse their curiosity.
+Know your audience and then craft information in such a way to rouse their curiosity.
 You may do this by taking on a unique point of view or approaching information from an unusual direction.
 The podcast Decoder Ring does this in an episode called “Mystery of the Mullet” (Paskin & Frisch, 2020).
 Given the topic already generates interest, the podcast hosts could have simply walked listeners through the history of the mullet, providing fun facts about how the mullet has changed over the decades.
 Instead, they frame the podcast as a mystery: who named the mullet?
 Turns out answering this question is not easy and they take their readers on a fascinating journey as they attempt to solve the mystery of the mullet.

 Be Memorable

 Most of these informative speaking strategies will also lend themselves to making a presentation memorable.
-In Chapter 5, we outlined principles for making stories memorable.
+In Chapter 4, we outlined principles for making stories memorable.
 They are: 1) simplicity, 2) unexpectedness, 3) concreteness, 4) credibility, and 5) emotions (Heath & Heath, 2007).
 The same principles apply to making an informative presentation memorable.
 You want to share information with your audience that they will remember and then apply to their own lives.

 Be Relevant

-You may notice a trend among the strategies for informative speaking: being a good informative speaker requires you know your audience (see Chapter 4).
+You may notice a trend among the strategies for informative speaking: being a good informative speaker requires you know your audience (see Chapter 3).
 Knowing your audience is a must, but you cannot stop at knowing your audience.
 You need to design and deliver your information in a way that connects to your audience.
 Relevancy is “the importance, novelty, and uselessness of the information to the audience” (Pearson et. al, 2021, p.
 327).
 As a speaker, you must make an audience feel like this information was specially prepared and presented for them.
 You can do this by crafting examples and stories with them in mind.
 You explain why this information is important and necessary to this audience specifically.

 Be Immediate

 Have you ever attended a concert where the musician begins by saying, “Good evening, Des Moines!”?
 By acknowledging the specific place the concert is happening, the musician is also referencing concert goers’ home city.
 This is an immediacy technique.
 Immediacy closes the psychological distance between the speaker and audience.
 Immediacy strategies should make your audience feel included, engaged, and present.
-Immediacy techniques include referencing your audience, self-disclosing or sharing personal information, asking questions, and using conversational language.
-These techniques involve the audience, making them active participants in the presentation and create a sense of closeness between the audience and the speaker.
-Use immediacy strategies as you prepare and deliver your informative presentation.

 Avoid Bias